 This healthy queso dip tastes amazing with chips or smothered on your favorite burrito.
 It has all the flavor and none of the guilt!
-Make this dip with sharp cheddar and jalapenos...you won't regret it.
-Jump to Recipe
+Make this dip with sharp cheddar and jalapenos, you won't regret it.

-The ultimate lightened-up queso dip that's made with real ingredients (no Velveeta here) and tons of flavor.
+The ultimate lightened-up Skinny Queso Dip that's made with real ingredients (no Velveeta here) and tons of flavor.
 This healthier cheese dip is the perfect addition to any football or party spread.

 Are you the same way?
-Literally, I have to save points for it every weekend because someone inevitably brings queso, and I have to eat it whether it is delicious and homemade or out of a jar.
+Every weekend inevitably brings queso, and I have to eat it whether it is delicious and homemade or out of a jar.

 My favorite kind of queso is homemade, has no beans or meat, and has lots of spice.
 So naturally, this recipe mirrors that.
-However, you could easily saute some hamburger meat to start the recipe or throw in some beans.
+However, you could easily saute some ground beef or ground turkey (seasoned with taco seasoning) to start the recipe or throw in some canned black beans or pinto beans.
 Make it however you like it.

 I adapted this recipe from one that was passed around between friends, adding lots more spice.
 If you don’t want it quite as spicy, eliminate the jalapeno.